eugenia1984/DisenoUX-UI/disenio_ux_ui/02_primeros_pasos_en_el_proceso_de_disenio_ux/semana03.md

 #### T

--The human factor: Describes the range of variables humans bring to their product interactions
+- The human factor: Describes the range of variables humans bring to their product interactions

 #### U